MicrosoftDocs/xamarin-docs/docs/cross-platform/deploy-test/multi-process-debugging.md

 ## Creating a Solution Configuration

-A _solution configuration_ tells Visual Studio for Mac what project to run when a debugging session is intiated with the **Start** button.
+A _solution configuration_ tells Visual Studio for Mac what project to run when a debugging session is initiated with the **Start** button.
 There can be more than one solution configuration per solution.
 This makes it possible to specify what projects are run when debugging the project.

 To create a new solution configuration in Xamaring Studio: